When Love & Hate Collide: Background

-"When Love & Hate Collide" was written by lead singer Joe Elliott and bassist Rick Savage in 1990 during the composition and recording sessions for the band's fifth studio album Adrenalize.
+"When Love & Hate Collide" was written by lead singer Joe Elliott and bassist Rick Savage in Summer 1990 during the writing and recording sessions for the band's fifth studio album Adrenalize.
 According to Elliott on the liner notes on the band's Best of compilation, the song was written when guitarist Steve Clark was in rehab.
-They then recorded a demo of the song at Savage’s home studio, featuring what turned out to be Clark's final recorded guitar solo before he died in 1991.
+They then recorded a demo of the song at Savage’s home studio, featuring what turned out to be Clark's final recorded guitar solo before his leave of absence in September 1990 and his subsequent death in 1991.

 The song was ultimately left off the track listing for Adrenalize, with the band preferring "Have You Ever Needed Someone So Bad" according to guitarist Phil Collen.
 According to Elliott on the Adrenalize Deluxe Edition liner notes, the inclusion of the song would have been "one ballad too many" so they set it aside for their next album.

 The song resurfaced whilst the band were recording their sixth studio album Slang in 1994.
 According to new guitarist Vivian Campbell on the Best of liner notes, their record label wanted a "syrupy-sounding" single for a possible compilation album, but they had "nothing at all in that vein".
 So the band sent over the demo to the label.
 As "the suits at the label really loved it", the band took a break from the production of Slang to record a new version of the song.
 According to Collen, the new recording took two weeks to complete, "which was really good for us".
 They re-used Stevie Vann’s backing vocals from the original 1990 demo.

 Elliott said to a fan question "Why did it take so long to release Vault?" during a late 1995 promotional appearance on the MuchMusic programme Intimate and Interactive that the band had not come to fully agreeing to that decision until July of that year.
 Before the decision had come, the song was already considered for Slang, but evidently it did not suit the change in musical direction they took for the album.
 The decision to release Vault instead allowed the band to fully "close the door" on the Steve Clark era and to continue working on Slang.